 It’s amazing what you can make with just a little fabric, thread and a piece of ribbon!
 This easy drawstring bag is created from those simple things.
 It’s a great way to give a gift or to carry pretty much anything.
+I actually use it to store the pedal of my sewing machine when I pack it up for travel.
 If you’re a sewing beginner, this is a great project for you.
 I’ve just started making a variety of drawstring bags, with different sizes and fabric prints to hold some holiday gifts.

 How to Make an Easy Drawstring Bag